 San Juan Island/Friday Harbor (October 13, 2018)

-I am late, in writing about this walk but it’s been a busy month.
+I am late in writing about this walk, but it’s been a busy month.
 Every week, or so, I get an email from Margaret Q., from the NW Tulip Trekkers Club (Bellingham, Washington) about that week’s scheduled walks.
 I’ve been a member of this club since last December but have only managed to attend one of their walks.
 But the walk in La Conner a couple of months ago was hosted by my friends Tom and Sue Wallace.
-We often have members of this club coming to many of our walks and I’ve met a number of them over the past year.
+Members of this club come to some of our walks in Canada.
+I’ve met a number of them over the past year.
 Anyway, Margaret’s email announced the upcoming walk on Friday Harbor, on San Juan Island, USA.

 We entered the ferry terminal together and purchased our return tickets to Friday Harbor ($6.85 return!).